dvdvideo1234/TrackAssemblyTool/readme.md

    May the force be with you and your server !
 N: The error is logged if the logs are enabled !
    ( See:  Hay, how should I proceed when I am experiencing errors points 10 - 12 ).

-Q: Dude, is there any other way to connect ( weld ) all the pieces relative to one big base prop and use it as an anchor to constrain these thing to?
-A: Well yeah, select/clear the anchor prop using SPEED ( Default: Shift ) + RELOAD ( Default: R )
-   When pointing to an entity, trace will be selected for an anchor or point to the world to clear it.

 Q: Does this thing have any wire extensions and how can I control then when my clients are abusing them ?